tamagui/tamagui/next.md

   - remove some shorthands (shac, less often used ones)

 ---

+- lower priority uniswap:
+  - seems <Switch checked defaultChecked> isnt showing in the checked position
+  - <Theme name="dark"> with switch, the thumb is not picking up the right surface color, must be a multiple-nested theme issue

+- small win: `useTheme()` could take a theme name to use a diff theme than the current one

 - very long classnames could be much shorter:
  - `_borderBottomRightRadius-_platformweb_5037`